r2u-io/documentation/README.md

 Other metrics and dimensions (such as SKU, customerId, operating system, etc.) are sent by default and do not need to be specified.
 If `analyticsParams.dataLayerIntegration` is set to `true`, the following events are sent by default to the dataLayer:

-- `page_view`: Triggers on all page views that loads the SDK (including product pages where SKU is not AR-ready)
+- `product_page_view`: Triggers once per page when `sku.isActive` is called, to mark product page views
 - `impression`: Triggers at most once per page view where AR / 3D viewer is shown
 - `click`: Measure all clicks on AR / 3D viewer